-From humble beginnings back around the turn of the century, Gunrunner have, via a series of natural events, evolved into today’s denim-clad beast, a tight, no-nonsense classic rock covers band that are well-versed in customer care and satisfaction.
+From humble beginnings back around the turn of the century, (thats 2000, not 1900 !!!), Gunrunner have, via a series of natural events, evolved into today’s denim-clad beast, a tight, no-nonsense classic rock covers band that are well-versed in customer care and satisfaction.

-Founded by current rhythm guitarist Spencer Pratten, the aim was to play great songs and play them well.
+Founded by current rhythm guitarist Spencer Pratten over 23 years ago, the aim was to play great songs and play them well.
 Musicians have come and gone, but the Gunrunner ethos has always stood firm.
-The early blues-based repertoire that leaned heavily on Cream, Freddie King, Howlin’Wolf and the like, gradually morphed into a more gutsy, rocky base, and in came legendary tracks from Deep Purple, Led Zeppelin, The Who, Thin Lizzy, The Doors, Journey, 10cc, The Rolling Stones, AC/DC, Queen, Small Faces, Bon Jovi, Bowie and Manfred Mann’s Earthband.
+The early blues-based repertoire that leaned heavily on Cream, Freddie King, Howlin’Wolf and the like, gradually morphed into a more gutsy, rocky base, and in came legendary tracks from Deep Purple, Led Zeppelin, The Who, Thin Lizzy, The Doors, Whitesnake, Journey, The Rolling Stones, AC/DC, Queen, Small Faces, Bon Jovi, Bowie, Van Halen Saxon and Judas Priest.

 Here's some info about the Boys wot makes the Noise !!

 Rhythm guitarist, backing vocals and the remaining founder member.
 Guitar lessons in the early 1970s led to a life-long love affair with the old six string, though semi-pro football was always first choice until playing, managing and coaching (and a catalogue of injuries) gave way to the lure of the Gibson SG.
 Spencer founded Gunrunner in late1999 with old school mates and after the usual transitions every band goes through, we now have the present line up.